DeepRank/deeprank2/README.md

 ![alt-text](./deeprankcore.png)

-DeepRank-Core is an open-source Deep Learning (DL) framework for data mining 3D representations of both Protein-Protein Interfaces (PPIs) and individual proteins' variants using Graph Neural Networks (GNNs) or Convolutional Neural Networks (CNNs).
+DeepRank-Core is an open-source deep learning (DL) framework for data mining 3D representations of both protein-protein interfaces (PPIs) and individual proteins' variants using graph neural networks (GNNs) or convolutional neural networks (CNNs).
 It is an improved and unified version of the previously developed [deeprank](https://github.com/DeepRank/deeprank) and [Deeprank-GNN](https://github.com/DeepRank/Deeprank-GNN).

-DeepRank-Core allows to transform and store 3D representations of both PPIs and individual proteins' variants into grids or graphs containing structural and physico-chemical information, which can then be used for training Neural Networks for whatever specific pattern of interest for the user.
-DeepRank-Core also offers a pre-implemented training pipeline which can use either Convolutional Neural Networks (CNNs) or Graph Neural Networks (GNNs), as well as handy output exporters for evaluating performances.
+DeepRank-Core allows to transform and store 3D representations of both PPIs and individual proteins' variants into grids or graphs containing structural and physico-chemical information, which can then be used for training neural networks for whatever specific pattern of interest for the user.
+DeepRank-Core also offers a pre-implemented training pipeline which can use either CNNs or GNNs, as well as handy output exporters for evaluating performances.

 Main features:
 - Predefined atom-level and residue-level feature types